PurpleI2P/i2pd/docs/configuration.md

 * --httpproxy.address=  - The address to listen on (HTTP Proxy)
 * --httpproxy.port=     - The port to listen on (HTTP Proxy) 4446 by default
 * --httpproxy.keys=     - optional keys file for proxy local destination (both HTTP and SOCKS)
+* --httpproxy.enabled=  - If HTTP proxy is enabled. true by default

 * --socksproxy.address= - The address to listen on (SOCKS Proxy)
 * --socksproxy.port=    - The port to listen on (SOCKS Proxy).
 4447 by default
 * --socksproxy.keys=    - optional keys file for proxy local destination (both HTTP and SOCKS)
+* --socksproxy.enabled=  - If SOCKS proxy is enabled. true by default
 * --socksproxy.outproxy= - Address of outproxy. requests outside i2p will go there
 * --socksproxy.outproxyport=  - Outproxy remote port

 * --sam.address=        - The address to listen on (SAM bridge)
 * --sam.port=           - Port of SAM bridge.
 Usually 7656.
 SAM is off if not specified
+* --sam.enabled=        - If SAM is enabled. false by default

 * --bob.address=        - The address to listen on (BOB command channel)
 * --bob.port=           - Port of BOB command channel.
 Usually 2827.
 BOB is off if not specified
+* --sam.enabled=        - If BOB is enabled. false by default

 * --i2pcontrol.address= - The address to listen on (I2P control service)
 * --i2pcontrol.port=    - Port of I2P control service.
 Usually 7650.
 I2PControl is off if not specified
+* --i2pcontrol.enabled= - If I2P control is enabled. false by default

 Config files
 ------------